 As you embark on these projects, Sage software offers easy to use and reliable tools to track budgets, expenses, and planning.
 Tracking fixed assets, managing project plans, and handling budgets manually, using spreadsheets, can be cumbersome.
 It’s difficult to manage multiple spreadsheets and getting them to work well together to derive the “big picture” plan is an almost impossible task.

 Sage software makes it easy.
 Sage Fixed Asset Software (FAS) can help you plan, manage, and account for every item in your fixed asset list as you forge ahead with your projects.
-It’s a great tool that integrates with existing Sage products, such as Sage 300 or Sage X3, for a robust software infrastructure to manage new company projects.
+It’s a great tool that integrates with existing Sage products, such as Sage 300cloud (formerly known as Sage 300) or Sage EM (formerly known as Sage X3), for a robust software infrastructure to manage new company projects.

 Sage Fixed Asset Software Includes Tools for Planning Projects

 Sage Fixed Asset Software enables planning with multiple levels of detail tracking.
 This includes over 45 user-defined fields.
 Numerous built-in reports make it easy to use right out of the box.